 What Is Upwork?

-Upwork is a technological platform that connects freelancers, contractors, and other gig workers with employers around the world.
-It’s an online marketplace where employers post jobs, and freelancers and contractors bid on them or apply with their portfolios.
-Once you’ve landed a job and completed your work, Upwork takes care of payments between the two of you using their secure payment system.
+Upwork is a technological platform that connects freelancers with employers around the world.
+It’s an online marketplace where employers post jobs, and freelancers bid or apply.
+Once you’ve landed a job and completed your work, Upwork takes care of payments using its secure payment protection system.